 There’s an excellent public bus system, which will get you to many of the locations you might want to visit.
 You can see bus timetables here.
 There are also direct shuttle buses which operate to some places such as Santa Claus Village.

 We aren’t aware of any ride sharing services in Rovaniemi, however there are a number of taxi firms including Taxi Lähitaksi Rovaniemi and Rovaniemi Taxi Service.

 For those planning to rent a car, be aware that there are parking charges to park in most areas of Rovaniemi.
 Some places also require the use of a parking disc, so be sure to pay attention to signs.

 Throughout this post we have recommended a number of tours for various activities and adventures you can do in Rovaniemi.
 Here’s a summary of some of those for your convenience.

 - A 2 hour tour to see the Northern Lights by minibus

-- A photography focused Northern Lights tour, a great option for the shutterbugs amongst you. as part of a small group photography tour.
+- A photography focused Northern Lights tour, a great option for the shutterbugs amongst you

 - A quad biking tour, perfect for visiting Rovaniemi in summer

 - A morning husky sledding tour for those of you looking for a taster of husky sledding with our recommended husky sledding company